anonymous202511/pemi/README.md

 After installing dependencies, building PEMI and the used components, you can run the Mininet-based testbed to evaluate PEMI.

-If the dependencies are installed in a virtual environment created by `venv` or `conda`, you need to use the corresponding `python3` — for example, switch to using the one located in the specific bin directory.
+If the dependencies are installed in a virtual environment created by `venv` or `conda`, you need to use the corresponding `python3` — e.g., the one located in the specific bin directory.

+The HTTP file transfer and goodput tests will output the results to the stdout.
+For the tests of transferring RTC frames, you could calculate the frame-level statistics by using `mininet/rtc_frame_stats.py`, its main function shows an example.

 Here are some example commands:
 ```bash